ThomasBem/spring-boot-create-react-app/README.md

 3. Type `java -jar ` then tab to auto complete to latest version.
 First time this should be, `java -jar <project_name>-0.0.1-SNAPSHOT.jar`

-__Guide on how to deploy application to Heroku__
+__How to deploy application to Heroku__

-1. Create new blank app in Heroku
+1. Create new app in Heroku
-2. Add .travis.yml to cloned project (See code block below)
+2. Add .travis.yml to cloned project and replace _project-name_ and _heroku-app-name_ (See code block below)
-3. Push to Github and enabled TravisCI building
+3. Push to Github and enabled TravisCI to build the project
 4. Add HEROKU_API_KEY environment variable to Travis with your HEROKU_API_TOKEN (Can be found in Heroku or using Heroku cli - `heroku auth:token)`

 ```